Making Tax Digital for Income Tax Self-Assessment

 What is Making Tax Digital?

 Making Tax Digital (MTD) for Income Tax is a significant change in how self-employed individuals report their income to HMRC.
-Essentially, it moves the tax system into the digital age.
+It moves the tax system into the digital age with digital record-keeping.
 Instead of filing an annual Self Assessment tax return, you’ll need to use MTD-compatible software to keep digital records of your income and expenses and send quarterly summary updates to HMRC.

 This means you’ll have a more real-time view of your tax liability throughout the year.
 At the end of the tax year, you’ll submit a final declaration through your software, confirming that the information you’ve provided is accurate and complete.
 This shift aims to reduce errors, make it easier to stay on top of your tax affairs and simplify the tax process for self-employed people.